kaltura/DeveloperPortalDocs/documentation/player-sdk/Android-API-Events-And-Hooks.md

 ```

-### Enable/Diable Configuration on runtime
+### Enable/Diable Configuration on Runtime

-In some cases the app will want to add or remove configuration attributes upon states or event that are received
+In some cases, the application will want to add or remove configuration attributes upon states or event that are receive.

-The player has an API for enable disable: setKDPAttribute wich receives 3 parameters:
+The Player has an API for enabling and disabling these settings, the setKDPAttribute, wich receives three parameters:

     plugin name
     attribute name
     enable/disabe (boolean)

-- Example: adding closed caption plugin
+- Example: Adding closed caption plugin

 ``` java